Welcome to Wrexham Season 5. Credit: FX Networks

 FX described the new series as “a gripping bilingual docuseries chronicling a turbulent, transformational time marked by staff shake-ups, career-defining injuries and the relentless grit of a football team determined to defy expectations.”

-Much like Welcome to Wrexham, Necaxa will offer unprecedented behind-the-scenes access to players, coaches and supporters, with Longoria joining as both executive producer and on-screen presence.
+Much like Welcome to Wrexham, Necaxa will offer behind-the-scenes access to players, coaches and supporters, with Longoria joining as both executive producer and on-screen presence.
 The series replaces Boardwalk Pictures with Longoria’s Hyphenate Media Group as its main production partner.

 Wrexham’s move into the Championship brings bigger stadiums, stronger opponents and a far greater financial challenge than anything shown in previous seasons.